-From Mark Ford, founder, Palm Beach Research Group: With a net worth of $66 billion, Warren Buffett is the second-richest man in America and No. 3 on the Forbes billionaires list.
+From Mark Ford, editor, Creating Wealth: With a net worth of $73 billion, Warren Buffett is the second-richest man in America and No. 3 on the Forbes billionaires list.

 Most people know Buffett as a great investor.

 Why?
 Early in his investing career, he realized that there were certain businesses that had strategic advantages—advantages that allowed them to continue to grow bigger every decade, crushing their competition over time.
 He figured that if he could buy those businesses when the price was right, the market would guarantee him huge, long-term profits.

 Berkshire Hathaway, the company Buffett took control of in 1965 to buy such companies, has produced an average 19.4% annual return on investment (ROI) since then.

 If Buffett’s system is so great, why doesn’t every investor—professional or private—follow it?

 I believe I know the answer.
 It’s an answer that anyone who has been successful in business over several business cycles knows.

 The investment advisory industry—at least the way it is practiced by more than 95% of the professional community—is not geared toward long-term wealth.